AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 To establish this curve, the effluent flow rate of the entire system was determined volumetrically.
 The team changed the height of the effluent pipe leaving the sedimentation height from 5 cm to 40 cm, with intervals of 5 cm.
 At each particular height, a 10 ml graduated cylinder was used to measure the volume of effluent water leaving the system in a particular period of time.
 Three trials were conducted and an average effluent flow rate was calculated, per height.
 #### Effluent Flow Rate with Original T-Junction
-The data was plotted, and a linear regression was fitted to measure the effluent flow rate at varying heights (Figure 19).
+The data was plotted, and a linear regression was fitted to measure the effluent flow rate at varying heights (Figure 20).

 <img src="Effluent Flow Rate.png">

-**Figure 19:** The effluent flow rate graph determined volumetrically from a height difference of 0 cm to 40 cm from the point of zero flow.
+**Figure 20:** The effluent flow rate graph determined volumetrically from a height difference of 0 cm to 40 cm from the point of zero flow using the original T-junction in the system.

 When running the system at approximately 0.48 mL/s (with the effluent pipe located at the 10 cm mark), the system was noted to generate large flocs within the flocculator, indicating that the particular speed of the system seemed to be working appropriately.
 Even when the system’s velocity was decreased to 0.34 mL/s, large flocs were still forming.